Shaina Munin

 When I'm not in the lab or the classroom, you can find me watching Steelers football, writing poetry, trying a new recipe in the kitchen, or seeing my favorite bands live.

-My research focuses on the person-level and expression-level factors which impact whether emotion is helpful or harmful, particularly in social interactions.
+I conduct research on the role of emotions in social interactions, with a focus on investigating the person-level and expression-level factors which impact whether emotion is helpful or harmful.